rice-bag-image

 Social Media has changed the landscape of the whole world.
 Shame has now taken centerstage.
 Brené Brown calls it a "silent epidemic" because it's silent yet affects everyone.

-A 3-minute introduction to an Ethnic Minority Lens
+A 3-minute introduction to an honor-shame narrative

 Credit: Jeffrey Chung, a KR volunteer